henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 : YANG Customized Subscriptions or a YANG Datastore Subscription creates an specific Series Transfer Pattern composed of individual YANG Notifications or YANG Notification Bundle Messages that include related updated records.

+Subscription Characteristics:

+: The set of attributes associated with an active YANG Subscription.

+: The set of attributes is defined by the data definition statements {{RFC7950}}
+defined by the augments in YANG Customized Subscriptions to a Publisher's Event Streams {{-yangnote}}, YANG Datastore Subscription {{-yangpush}} and corresponding CoAP Tokens for Concise YANG Telemetry.

 Visibility: